LBcheche/Timer-For-LOVE2D/README.md

 - `lopp`: Boolean that flags if the timer will be automatically restarted.

+### Update Method

+- `update(dt)`: Default LOVË2D callback function responsable for update the timer.
+Must be called at client's update function or directly from `love.update` function at *main.lua* .
+`dt` is the most common shorthand for delta-time, which is usually passed through `love.update` to represent the amount of time which has passed since it was last called.

 ### Timer Handler Methods

+- `start()`: Public function responsible for start the Timer.

 - `reset()`: Public function responsible for reset the Timer.

-- `start()`: Public function responsible for start the Timer.

 - `pause()`: Public function responsible for pauses the Timer.

 ### Set Methods

 - `setAlarmFunction(afunc)`: Public function responsible for set the callback function.
 The `afunc` parameter is a client's callback function.

 - `setTime(time)`: Public function responsible for set Timer's delay.
 The `time` parameter is a number that represents Timer's delay value in seconds.

+- `setLoop(bLoop)`: Public function responsible for defining whether the Timer will automatically restart after a time cycle.
+The `bLoop` parameter is a boolean.

 ### Get/Has Methods

-- `getTime()`: Public function responsible for return current time value.
+- `getTime()`: Public function responsible for return a current time value.

 - `isRunning()`: Public function responsible for return a boolean value that indicates if timer is running.

 - `hasExpired()`: Public function responsible for return a boolean value that indicates if timer has expired.

-- `setLoop(bLoop)`: Public function responsible for defining whether the Timer will automatically restart after a time cycle.
-The bLoop parameter is boolean.
-Parameter `bLoop` is a boolean.